3. Summary of Material Accounting Policies

 Deferred Tax

-Deferred tax is provided using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the Standalone Financial Statements at the reporting date.
+Deferred tax is provided using the balance sheet approach, on temporary differences arising between the tax base of assets and liabilities and their carrying amounts in the Standalone Financial Statements at the reporting date.
 Deferred income tax is not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting profit nor taxable profit (tax loss).

 Deferred tax liabilities are recognised for all taxable temporary differences, except: